sedzinfo/workingfunctions/docs/reference/generate_correlation_matrix.md

 A data frame with `nrows` rows and `ncol(correlation_martix)` columns of simulated numeric values.

+A data frame with `nrows` rows and `ncol(correlation_martix)` columns of simulated numeric values.

 ## Details

+Uses Cholesky decomposition
+([`chol()`](https://rdrr.io/r/base/chol.html)) to factor the target correlation matrix, then multiplies by independent standard normal draws to produce correlated columns.
+The resulting correlations approximate the target matrix, with accuracy improving as `nrows` increases.

 Uses Cholesky decomposition
 ([`chol()`](https://rdrr.io/r/base/chol.html)) to factor the target